owainlewis/awesome-artificial-intelligence/README.md

 * [Machine Learning Bookcamp](https://www.manning.com/books/machine-learning-bookcamp) - Learn the essentials of machine learning by completing a carefully designed set of real-world projects.
 * [Interpretable AI](https://www.manning.com/books/interpretable-ai) - a hands-on guide to interpretability techniques that open up the black box of AI.
 * [Conversational AI](https://www.manning.com/books/conversational-ai) - Design, develop, and deploy human-like AI solutions that chat with your customers, solve their problems, and streamline your support services.
+* [Deep Learning Patterns and Practices](https://www.manning.com/books/deep-learning-patterns-and-practices) - Discover best practices, reproducible architectures, and design patterns to help guide deep learning models from the lab into production.

 ## Programming